 - Replace the batteries in every smoke detector in the home once a year.

 - Test smoke alarms once a month to ensure they are working properly.

 - Replace smoke alarms every 10 years, or as needed.

-- Have your chimney inspected by the professionals before using your fireplace for the first time this year
+- Have the chimney inspected by the professionals before using the fireplace for the first time.

 - Follow the manufacturer’s instructions when using space heaters inside your home.

 - Remove the lint from your dryer after every use.

 - Never overload an electrical outlet.